jingmeng-bioinformatics/DeepSSV/README.md

 ## Getting started

-1. Run samtools (tested version: 1.8) to convert tumor and normal BAM files to a mixed pileup file required by Deepssv:
+1. Run samtools (tested version: 1.8) to convert tumor and normal BAM files to a mixed pileup file required by DeepSSV:

         samtools mpileup -B -d 100 -f /path/to/ref.fasta [-l] [-r] -q 10 -O -s -a /path/to/tumor.bam /path/to/normal.bam | bgzip > /path/to/mixed_pileup_file